QuantEcon/lecture-python-intro/lectures/prob_dist.md

 It can be shown that, for this distribution, the mean is $1/\lambda$ and the variance is $1/\lambda^2$.

-We can obtain the moments, PDF, and CDF of the normal density as follows:
+We can obtain the moments, PDF, and CDF of the exponential density as follows:

 ```{code-cell} ipython3
 λ = 1.0